Diagnosis of Crohn's and Ulcerative Colitis

 How are Crohn's and UC diagnosed?

-It is very important to know that there is NO single test that will give you a 100% diagnosis of Crohn's disease or ulcerative colitis.
-Doctors have to put together all of the clues on history, physical exam, labs, stool studies, endoscopy and imaging in order to connect the dots to give the diagnosis.
-This can be difficult and challenging in some patients.
+It is very important to know that there is no single test that will give you a 100% diagnosis of Crohn's disease or ulcerative colitis.
+Doctors have to put together all of the clues on medical history, physical exams, labs, stool studies, endoscopy, and imaging in order to connect the dots to give the diagnosis.
+This can be difficult and challenging for some patients.

 Crohn's and colitis can result in symptoms outside of the intestines